ethaizone/Bootstrap-Confirmation/README.md

 Bootstrap-Confirmation
 ======================

 Javascript plug-in for Twitter bootstrap.
 Require JQuery and Bootstrap-Tooltip.js to run.
-This is in Alpha state.
-No doc.
-Please patient it a little time.
+This is in Beta state.

+You can read doc at <a href="http://ethaizone.github.io/Bootstrap-Confirmation">document</a>.

 Todo
 ====

-- Add event bind to No button
-- Testing all.
-(I write code but I didn't test single thing.)
+- Wait your reply. ^^